PPBDS/tutorial.helpers/vignettes/instructions.md

 But the file is there!
 You can see it!
 The tests work on your local machine.
 The easiest solution is to delete the file (and commit that change).
 And then change the name of the file to something else and use it.

-* `R CMD check` will test that all tutorials have the default sections exactly as they are in the Helper Tutorial template.
+* `R CMD check` will test that all tutorials have the default code chunks exactly as they are in the Helper Tutorial template.
 So, use the template.
-If either the "Information" or "Download answers" sections are missing, `R CMD check` will return something like "Missing a component part from file /path/to/your/Rmd/file.Rmd".
+If either the "Information" or "Download answers" chunks are missing, `R CMD check` will return something like "Missing a component part from file /path/to/your/Rmd/file.Rmd".